DinelHasic/DinelHasic/README.md

 - 👋 Hi, I’m @DinelHasic
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning  ASP.NET Core
-- 💞️ I’m looking to collaborate on love
-- 📫 How to reach me  dinel.hasic9@gmail.com
+- 📫 How to reach me  dinelm007@gmail.com

 <!---
 DinelHasic/DinelHasic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.